 Chadaranook attacked us, and after a few rounds the goddess image became a darker image with thorns, though it’s hard to say if this was “the real” Chadaranook or perhaps Chadaranook appearing as a distinct aspect of the Goddess.
 It changed form back and forth for the rest of the battle.
 After a while, just as we were beginning to lose, some… tapir appeared and restore our two surviving, sleeping party members.
 I’m still at a loss to explain this, so if anyone wants to give it a go, I’d appreciate.
 It doesn’t seem to have been a Desperation Attack?

 After an extended fight, we turned to a walkthrough after deciding that things had gone on too long for a boss at this part of the game.
 In doing so, we discovered the Goddess form was (effectively) immune to damage since it would restore HP on being killed, and so we would have to double up our attack on the Demon form instead.
 It turns out there’s some (perhaps accidentally) cut dialogue explaining this fact.
-Search the linked page for “Owzer,” his SNES name.
+Search the linked page for “Owzer,” the character’s SNES name, if you want to find it.
 As I write this it’s currently his first line of cut dialogue.
 On clearing the fight, we learned Relm had been commissioned to paint the painting after Owzler had been inspired by a piece of magicite he bought at auction.
 The magicite turned out to contain the Esper Lakshmi.
 Relm joined the party, Lakshmi gave us Curaga, and everyone won.

 Inside the Auction House, we decided to pick up the magicite we had skipped earlier in the game.
-We bought the Golem Magicite without much trouble, and Kyle also bought also a Hero’s Ring, hoping that that would increase the odds of the magicite showing up on later bids.
-It showed only two bids later so you can’t fault his strategizing!
-The Zona Seeker Magicite taught some important magic very fast (Osmose is a favourite of ours since FFIV, and it came at x15!), and Golem… well, Golem fulfilled our Marathon obligations.
+We bought the Golem Magicite without much trouble, and Kyle also bought also a Hero’s Ring, hoping that if there were less items on sale, it would increase the odds of the other piece of magicite showing up on later bids.
+It showed only two bids later so he might have been right The Zona Seeker Magicite taught some important magic very fast (Osmose is a favourite of ours since FFIV, and it came at x15!), and Golem… well, Golem fulfilled our Marathon obligations.

 Returning to Maranda, Lola admitted she knew her boyfriend was dead but was empathizing with the sender.
 After exchanging a few words of comfort anonymously, Cyan snuck an apology letter to her into her pile, and left the story at that.